usdot-jpo-ode/jpo-sdw-depositor/README.md

 This is a submodule of the [jpo-ode](https://github.com/usdot-jpo-ode/jpo-ode) repository.
 It subscribes to a Kafka topic and listens for incoming messages.
 Upon message arrival, this application deposits the message to the SDX via [REST API](https://sdx-service.trihydro.com/index.html).

 ## Release Notes
-The current version and release history of the Jpo-sdw-depositor: [Jpo-sdw-depositor Release Notes](<docs/Release_notes.md>)
+The current version and release history of the jpo-sdw-depositor project: [jpo-sdw-depositor Release Notes](<docs/Release_notes.md>)

 ## Installation and Operation